Palantir Technologies Inc. (PLTR) Shares Down Despite Recent Market Volatility

-Palantir Technologies Inc. (NYSE: PLTR)’s stock price has decreased by -5.25 compared to its previous closing price of 9.71.
-Nevertheless, the company has seen a 22.50% surge in its stock price over the last five trading sessions.
+Palantir Technologies Inc. (NYSE: PLTR)’s stock price has decreased by -0.98 compared to its previous closing price of 8.17.
+Despite this, the company has seen a fall of -16.68% in its stock price over the last five trading days.
 Barron’s reported on 02/14/23 that Palantir Posts Its First Profitable Quarter

-Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 9 as “hold,” and 5 as “sell.”
+Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 9 as “hold,” and 5 as “sell.”

 Sponsored

-Palantir Technologies Inc. (PLTR) Stock: A Closer Look at the Moving Averages
+Palantir Technologies Inc.’s (PLTR) Stock: A -2.95% Simple Moving Average for the Past 20 Days

-The stock of Palantir Technologies Inc. (PLTR) has seen a 22.50% increase in the past week, with a 36.70% rise in the past month, and a 14.14% gain in the past quarter.
-The volatility ratio for the week is 8.77%, and the volatility levels for the past 30 days are at 8.74% for PLTR.
-The simple moving average for the last 20 days is 14.18% for PLTR stock, with a simple moving average of 12.07% for the last 200 days.
+The stock of Palantir Technologies Inc. (PLTR) has seen a -16.68% decrease in the past week, with a 12.05% rise in the past month, and a 12.05% gain in the past quarter.
+The volatility ratio for the week is 6.46%, and the volatility levels for the past 30 days are at 6.63% for PLTR.
+The simple moving average for the last 20 days is -2.95% for PLTR stock, with a simple moving average of -1.04% for the last 200 days.

 Analysts’ Opinion of PLTR